SAHILJAIN-2704/Business-Analyst/README.md

 📈 Top 10 Products by Sales
 ⏱️Monthly Production Cost vs. Sales Comparison

-🧑‍💻 How to Use the Dashboard
+🧑‍💻 How to Use
-Download the AdventureWorks_Dashboard.xlsx file from this repository.
+Download the project files from this repository.
-Open the file in Microsoft Excel (ensure macros are enabled if applicable).
-Use the slicers and filters to explore the data interactively.
+Open the respective tools to view and explore the dashboards:
+Use Excel for quick insights.
+Open the Power BI file for advanced interactivity.
+Explore storytelling visuals in Tableau.
-Refer to the SQL scripts for the underlying data extraction process.
+Refer to the SQL_Queries.sql file to understand the data extraction process.

 🤝 Collaboration and Feedback
 I welcome suggestions, feedback, and collaboration opportunities.
 If you have any ideas or improvements for this project, feel free to reach out or open an issue in this repository.